sloppyjuicy/cogniassist-docs/docs/security.md

 CogniAssist servers are regularly scanned for vulnerably and monitored by intrusion detection and file integrity agents.
 We combine exhaustive internal security practices with third-party penetration audits, run on a periodic basis, to ensure data integrity and security and that industry best practices are consistently followed.

 #### Data Center
-CogniAssist’s services can be hosted in leading cloud environments such as Azure,AWS.
+CogniAssist’s services are hosted in leading cloud environments such as Azure and AWS.
 These environments maintains multiple compliance certifications, including ISO2001, PCI, and SOC.

 * Please visit https://aws.amazon.com/compliance/ for more information on AWS environment.